 Kuta Night Market Highlight

-The highlight is the goat and chicken satay from one of the stall here.
+The highlight is the goat and chicken satay from one of the stalls here.
 When ordering for satay, also request a bowl of Gulai as the companion dish.
 Gulai is an Indonesian meat soup with a thick and flavorful sauce.

 It’s curry-like, only heavier and richer with spice.
 The taste, in short, is heavenly.
 Some would argue that Gulai is one of the most delicious Indonesian dishes.
 Competing closely with rendang.